Aachen's museums Art for art’s sake

 Their home is Aachen’s Ludwig Forum for International Art.
 The collections it houses are a true kaleidoscope of art, showing how it developed from the 60’s to the present day.
 Videos, performances, live art and multimedia productions augment the works on show at the Ludwig Forum, a former umbrella factory and now a multi-discipline, international home to the contemporary arts.

-One of Germany’s greatest medieval sculpture collections from the 12th to the 16th centuries and a brilliant collection of carved altars are attracting visitors to the Suermondt-Ludwig-Museum.
+One of the most important medieval sculpture collections in Germany and a superb collection of carved altars are open to visitors in the majestic surroundings of the Suermondt Ludwig Museum.
 The facility, which emerged from an expansive town-house for the haute bourgeoisie, today exhibits art treasures from the ancient world through to the present day, including wonderful medieval madonnas and paintings by the great 17th century Dutch masters.
 It also serves as a platform for exhibitions by well-known photographers.

 Discover history in Aachen's museums

-Aachen’s “best-known living room”, the Couven Museum, shows the development of middle-class home décor from the 18th and 19th centuries and also houses a reconstruction of the Adler pharmacy, the birthplace of confectionery production in Aachen.
+Silver spoon and Liège baroque: The Couven Museum gives an overview of how bourgeois home decor and style changed in the 18th and 19th centuries, and it also houses a reconstruction of the Adler Pharmacy, the cradle of chocolate production in Aachen.